Fincer/penetration-testing/random/linux-backdoor.md

 # Backdoor to any Linux machine

-**Myth:** It is said that Linux is secure and does not have any viruses etc. Let's take a look.
+**Myth:** It is said that Linux is secure and hasn't any viruses etc. Let's take a look.
 There is a general claim that no need for Antivirus software is required either.
 Well...

 We won't create a true virus here.
 Just a backdoor.
-However, it opens up many possibilities for further hostile actions against Linux victim machines.
+However, it opens up many possibilities for further hostile actions against Linux victim machines, including polluting the target Linux machine with multiple nasty viruses.

 This is just a short tecnical demonstration without any true hostile attempts.
-Utilizing the method requires social engineering tactics as well.
+Utilizing the method requires social engineering tactics, as well.

 This method does not require any server software running on the victim's Linux machine.
-Just a simple client machine is OK, as well.
+Just a simple client machine is OK.

 **This tutorial assumes you will gain access to `sudo` or `root` terminal on victim's Linux machine by using social engineering tactics.**